 Why Study a 2nd language?1) Advance your career - between 2010 and 2015, the number of U.S. job postings specifically geared toward bilingual candidates more than doubled.1

 All retakes must be completed prior to the summative assessment of our next unit.
-There are no re-assessments on unit exams or presentations.
+There are no re-assessments on finals.

 2) Feed your brain - People who speak more than one language have improved memory, problem-solving and critical-thinking skills, enhanced concentration, ability to multitask, and better listening skills.